datalad/datalad-blog/content/posts/forgejo-aneksajo-large-datasets/index.md

 - Forgejo
 - git-annex
 cover:
-  image: cover.png
+  image: cover.webp
-  alt:
+  alt: "A screenshot of https://hub.datalad.org/hcp-openaccess, and the Forgejo, git-annex, and DataLad logos on top."
   relative: true
-# important bits should be within the first 110 chars of the description
 description: >
-  TODO
+  Looking into the performance and demands of Forgejo when hosting thousands of DataLad datasets
 ---

 One scenario where DataLad shines is managing datasets that are larger than